-Final bonus rates aim to pay the balance between the regular bonus already added and the performance of the Sub-Fund over the whole period of your investment.
+Final bonus aims to pay the balance between the regular bonus already added and the performance of the Sub-Funds over the whole period of your investment.
 This makes sure that you get a fair share of the return your investment has earned.
 Bonuses can vary and aren't guaranteed.